qiskit-community/qiskit-nature/README.md

 [![License](https://img.shields.io/github/license/Qiskit/qiskit-nature.svg?style=popout-square)](https://opensource.org/licenses/Apache-2.0)<!--- long-description-skip-begin -->[![Build Status](https://github.com/Qiskit/qiskit-nature/workflows/Nature%20Unit%20Tests/badge.svg?branch=main)](https://github.com/Qiskit/qiskit-nature/actions?query=workflow%3A"Nature%20Unit%20Tests"+branch%3Amain+event%3Apush)[![](https://img.shields.io/github/release/Qiskit/qiskit-nature.svg?style=popout-square)](https://github.com/Qiskit/qiskit-nature/releases)[![](https://img.shields.io/pypi/dm/qiskit-nature.svg?style=popout-square)](https://pypi.org/project/qiskit-nature/)[![Coverage Status](https://coveralls.io/repos/github/Qiskit/qiskit-nature/badge.svg?branch=main)](https://coveralls.io/github/Qiskit/qiskit-nature?branch=main)<!--- long-description-skip-end -->

-**Qiskit Nature** is an open-source framework that supports problems including ground state energy computations, excited states and dipole moments of molecule, both open and closed-shell.
+**Qiskit Nature** is an open-source framework which supports solving natural science problems using quantum computing algorithms.
+This includes finding ground and excited states of electronic and vibrational structure problems, measuring the dipole moments of molecular systems, solving the Ising and Fermi-Hubbard models on lattices, and much more.

 The code comprises chemistry drivers, which when provided with a molecular configuration will return one and two-body integrals as well as other data that is efficiently computed classically.
 This output data from a driver can then be used as input in Qiskit Nature that contains logic which is able to translate this into a form that is suitable for quantum algorithms.
-The conversion first creates a FermionicOperator which must then be mapped, e.g. by a Jordan Wigner mapping, to a qubit operator in readiness for the quantum computation.
+The conversion first creates a fermionic operator which must then be mapped, e.g. by a Jordan Wigner mapping, to a qubit operator in readiness for the quantum computation.

 ## Installation